 Care homes offer a personal care experience for seniors.
 Care homes offer a domiciliary care environment with around the clock staff and individualized care.
-This type of facility is akin to a single-family home.
+This type of community is akin to a single-family home.
 Services offered might include three meals a day, laundry services, and transportation.
-In Alaska, the annual median cost for an assisted living facility is around $72,000.
-Alaska maintains a number of stipulations related to this type of facility.
-The Department of Health and Social Services, Division of Health Care Services, and and the Department of Administration licenses this type of facility.
+In Alaska, the annual median cost for an assisted living community is around $72,000.
+Alaska maintains a number of stipulations related to this type of community.
+The Department of Health and Social Services, Division of Health Care Services, and and the Department of Administration licenses this type of community.

 Local Hospitals and Health Care Providers

 For many seniors, primarily those who live with chronic disease or those who require continuous care, proximity to hospitals may be a key consideration in deciding which care option is best for them.
 In total, there are 5 hospitals located in Anchorage which offer emergency services and other healthcare.
 The top hospitals in Anchorage include Alaska Regional Hospital, Providence Alaska Medical Center, and Alaska Native Medical Center.